ljunggren/boozang-docs/README.md

 ###### Development team

-In the third Sprint the devlopment team is off-track due to critical bugs in a different project.
-They only manages to implement the Checkout portion.
+In the third Sprint, the development team is off-track due to critical bugs in a different project.
+They only manage to implement the Checkout portion.
 They complete the following tests

 ```Boozang
 Checkout